-Town of Bolton Local Waterfront Revitalization Plan (LWRP), 2016
+Town of Bolton Local Waterfront Revitalization Program (LWRP), 2016

-The 2016 Local Waterfront Revitalization Plan (LWRP) is a key subject-specific master plan that addresses the use of land and waters in Town.
-Since this community is oriented to life around Lake George, it provides recommendations to balance and advance environmental, recreational, and economic development while sustaining a quality waterfront environment.
+The 2016 Local Waterfront Revitalization Program (LWRP) is a key subject-specific master plan, or program, that addresses the use of land and waters in Town.
+Since this community is often oriented to life around Lake George, and other water bodies, it provides recommendations to balance and advance environmental, recreational, and economic development while sustaining a quality waterfront environment.